discord-jda/JDA-Website/docs/introduction/migration-v3-v4.md

 The overloads for `sendFile` that accepted a `Message` as their last parameter have been removed in favor of `MessageAction.addFile`.
 For example `sendFile(file, message)` becomes `sendMessage(message).addFile(file)`.

 Both `getWebSocketTrace` and `getCloudflareRays` have been removed without replacements.
-These are not officially supported by the discord API and subject to change.
+These are not officially supported by the Discord API and subject to change.

 ## Renamed Classes